Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 May improve jawline definition and reduce submental fullness.

 Liposuction techniques have evolved significantly over time.
-Modern body contouring procedures use technologies designed to improve precision and contour sculpting.
+Modern approaches to liposuction surgery include technologies designed to improve precision and contour sculpting.

 Traditional Liposuction